GAWIE’s 2025 Festival was SPECTACULAR!

-Our path this year is Edging Towards Winter: A Festival of Togetherness & Transformation and we are looking at how this is the time we need Heroes and Fools to help us through the harsh northern winter months.
-In addition, there will be a wealth of other traditional seasonal tales and poems.
+The theme of Get A Word In Edgeways Storytelling Festival this year was Edging Towards Winter: A Festival of Togetherness & Transformation and we looked at how this is the time to get together to help us through the harsh northern winter months.

 In the days of old, as the evening sky darkened ever earlier and the home fires were lit folk would spend some of these times creating and telling stories amongst themselves, many of which linger to this day.
-Whilst the climate became more hostile, folk were bought together and would transform the cruel nights with tales of heroes, fools and sometimes villains.
-Amongst these post-autumn-equinox myths and tales are a myriad of “Jack” stories that are part of our folklore.
+Whilst the climate became more hostile, folk were bought together and would transform the cruel nights with tales of myths, humour, heroes, fools and villains.

 About Get A Word In Edgeways

 Why are we called what we are?
-Well, its simple really, we are a festival of words, be it poetry, strorytelling and folklore.
+Well, its simple really, we are a festival of words, be it poetry, storytelling, folklore or songs.
 Much Wenlock is the town after which is named Wenlock Edge, a limestone escarpment over 19 miles (31 km) long, running southwest to northeast between Craven Arms and Much Wenlock.
 The deciduous woodland which runs along it covers much of the steep slopes of the escarpment and in parts it is very well preserved.
+Our unique festival near Wenlock Edge often allows us to create an interesting story-walk along this woodland when weather permits.
+The edge is National Trust owned.

 Events